nwcourses/nwcourses.github.io/COM620/week8.md

 You can find out how these components work in more detail by visiting their [GitHub repository](https://github.com/nickw1/aframe-osm-3d).

-### Tiling
+### Tiling coordinate systems

-The `aframe-osm-3d` components discussed above both work using a **tiling** system.
+The `aframe-osm-3d` components discussed above both work using a tiling system with *coordinates*.
 Regions of the world are split up into *tiles*, using the "XYZ" or "Google" tiling system, which you can read about in more detail [on the WAD notes](/course/wad/webmapping.html) and [here](https://developers.google.com/maps/documentation/javascript/coordinates) The general idea is that each tile is defined by an X, a Y, and a Z coordinate, in which:

 - X represents the tile's coordinate on a west-east axis;
 - Y represents the tile's coordinate on a north-south axis;